Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

   fall guy: the movie
  who is still the household name (around here)?
-99% of buisnesses fail; 99% of them for a reason (other than the hype cycle,..) the government is well known for corruption; economy over health, and safety,.. #boomerang(politics)
+99% of buisnesses fail; 99% of them for a reason (other than the hype cycle,..) the government is well known for corruption; economy over health, and safety,.. #boomerang(politics; shellac is mixed c̄ pig c̄,..)

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins,..